Danny Wilson (footballer, born 1991)

-Daniel John Wilson (born 27 December 1991) is a Scottish footballer who plays as a centre-back for club Livingston.
+Daniel John Wilson (born 27 December 1991) is a Scottish footballer who plays for USL Championship club Sporting Club Jacksonville.

 Wilson began his career with Rangers before leaving for English side Liverpool in 2010.
 After failing to secure a first-team place he joined Blackpool, Bristol City and Heart of Midlothian on loan respectively, joining the latter on a permanent transfer in 2012.
 Wilson returned to Rangers in 2015 on a free transfer, then moved in January 2018 to American club Colorado Rapids.
+He returned to Scotland in 2024, with spells at Queen's Park and Livingston.

 He has also represented the Scotland national team at U-17, U-19, U-21 and at full international level.

 Club career

 Rangers

 Wilson came through the youth team ranks at Rangers and captained the under-19 team.
 He was tipped early on to have a big future at Ibrox (being compared to Alan Hansen), even drawing interest from other clubs before he had made his professional debut.
 Wilson had been an unused substitute on several occasions during the latter part of the 2008–09 season, including the 2009 Scottish Cup Final against Falkirk.